 The second referendum to consider moving to the single transferable vote (STV) form of proportional representation for British Columbia provinicial legislative elections has been delayed until 2009.
 The first referendum, on the proposal of the BC Citizens Assembly, was held in May, 2004, at the last general election.
 It “passed” with 57% of the vote […]

 This week is the beginning of the mail voting period for the referendum on whether to reform the electoral system for provincial assembly elections in British Columbia.
 The ballot asks two questions: (1) Do you want to keep the current FPTP system or “a proportional representation voting system”: (2) If BC adopts PR, which of […]

-The electoral-reform process in British Columbia has advanced another step with the Attorney General’s release of recommendations.
+[Correction made, re the MMP proposal] The electoral-reform process in British Columbia has advanced another step with the Attorney General’s release of recommendations.
 The existence of this process is a product of the deal struck after the 2017 election, which resulted in a minority NDP government, backed by the Green Party.
-In either October or November, there will be a province-wide vote […]
+In either October or November, […]

 The first-past-the-post system is working well for the province.